 Missouri is known for its beautiful landscape and abundant wildlife.
 Because of this, there are many opportunities for nature enthusiasts and bird watchers to witness bald eagles in their natural habitat.
 In fact, there are about 500 active nests in the state.

-December to February mark the peak of bald eagle viewing in Missouri.
-During the winter, the Show-Me State is an eagle magnet as the birds move south following open water.
-Because the locks, dams and power stations on the state’s rivers and lakes, especially the Mississippi River, keep some water from freezing and have a tendency to stun fish – eagles’ favorite food – the majestic birds find Missouri the perfect winter getaway.
+December to February marks the peak of bald eagle viewing in Missouri.
+During winter, the Show-Me State is an eagle magnet as the birds move south following open water.
+Locks, dams and power stations along the state’s rivers and lakes, especially the Mississippi River, keep a portion of the water from freezing.
+This has a tendency to stun fish – eagles’ favorite food.
 So, bundle up, grab your binoculars, and head outside to catch a glimpse of our national symbol soaring through the skies.

 While bald eagle watching in Missouri is an awe-inspiring experience, it’s important to be mindful of the environment and welfare of the birds.
 Observers should stay on designated paths, minimize noise and avoid behaviors that could stress or disrupt the eagles.